OnonaChukwu/Exploring-the-Dynamics-of-Real-Estate-Prices-An-Analytical-Case-Study/README.md

 - Are property prices per unit area influenced by geographical location?

 ## Methodology
-Data from the “real estate within range” dataset was sourced through CareerFoundry and cleaned using Excel by removing outliers and imputing missing datapoints.
-Regression analysis was used to explore correlations between house prices and factors.
-For location vs. price analysis, “OLS Regression” was applied for a detailed look at the involved factors.
+- Dataset from the “real estate within range” dataset was sourced.
+- Data cleaning was done using Excel; outliers and missing values.
+- Regression analysis was used to explore correlations between house prices and factors.
+- For location vs. price analysis, “OLS Regression” was applied for a detailed look at the involved factors.

 ## Python Code Snippets for Data Analysis
 ```python